ChillarAnand/mastering-django-admin/preface.rst

 Why this book?
 ----------------

 In this data driven world, internal tools are often overlooked parts in companies.
-Without efficient tools for analytics and dashboards, cross department communications becomes a bottleneck as people spend more time everyday to get some data.
+Without efficient tools for analytics and dashboards, cross department communications & customer communications become a bottleneck as people spend more time everyday to get some data.

 There are several tools built specifically for analytics and dashboards.
-But we are using Django framework, we can just use Django Admin for most of these tasks.
+But if we are already using Django framework, we can just use Django Admin for most of these tasks.

+In this book, we will learn how to customize Django admin for these tasks.

 Pre requisites